macGRID-SRN/kulturBOT/README.md

 This is the first version which we consider an early prototype.
 This is the *bare minimum* functionality required.

-- [ ] Raspberry Pi mounted on the iRobot Create
+- [ ] Raspberry Pi mounted on the iRobot Create, hopefully using a 3D printed bracket.
-- [ ] Pi Cam mounted such that it's FOV is pointed straight
+- [ ] Pi Cam mounted such that it's FOV is pointed straight, again hopefully 3D printed.
 - [ ] Pi using a 5V step down board (borrowed from hitchBOT) to bring the build in NiCad's down for use with the Pi
 - [ ] Backend Server (not sure the implementation details yet) which will receive the pictures from Pi Cam via WiFi.
 Store them accordingly.
 - [ ] Run iRobot Create in it's various 'demo' modes.
 This will require no interfacing from the Pi.
+- [ ] Tweet pictures that KulturBOT takes with generated Markov Chain text.

 - [ ] **Version 1**